• Skip to main content

 Learn More About Hypertension

 Hypertension or high blood pressure is a condition in which blood is pushing into the arteries with higher force than normal.
 This can eventually damage artery walls and cause heart disease.
 You may have hypertension without showing any symptoms.
-This is why it’s important to get regular checkups so your doctor can diagnose it early on.
+This is why it’s important to get regular checkups so your family medicine provider can diagnose it early on.

 There are two types of hypertension – primary hypertension and secondary hypertension.
 Primary Hypertension is a type of high blood pressure in which there are no underlying conditions that cause it.
 It usually develops through the years due to aging, lifestyle choices, and poor diet.
 Meanwhile, secondary hypertension is high blood pressure that tends to appear suddenly due to medical conditions like obstructive sleep apnea, kidney conditions, illegal drugs, and thyroid problems.

 An adult’s blood pressure is measured by using two numbers – upper systolic pressure and lower diastolic pressure.
 The heart’s rhythmic pumping action creates the upper systolic pressure (normal is 120 mm.
 Hg. or lower), and its resting pressure between heartbeats is the lower diastolic pressure (normal is 80 mm.
 Hg. or lower).
-From this, doctors can determine what stage of hypertension a patient has.
+From this, family medicine providers can determine what stage of hypertension a patient has.

 Here are the four stages of hypertension: